RasaHQ/rasa/docs/tutorial.rst

 helpful for prioritising which intents need more training data.

-With very little data, rasa NLU can in certain cases already generalise concepts, for example:
+With very little data, Rasa NLU can in certain cases already generalise concepts, for example:

 .. code-block:: console